How to Raise Extra Cash For Seattle’s Property Tax Increase

 Do you have a special skill that you can use to make some extra cash?
 Or maybe there’s something you’ve always wanted to learn that you can apply to a side job.

-Make a list of things that you’re good at, or wouldn’t mind learning, and examine them to determine which of those you can use to make some money.
+Make a list of things that you’re good at and examine them to determine which of those you can use to make some money.
 Then, go on sites like UpWork.com to see who is looking for help.
 In just a few weeks, you could have a paycheck on your way to your mailbox or direct deposit with some hard work and a little bit of time.

 4. Rent Out a Room

 There is some work that will go into this, as you may need to declutter and clean things up a bit to get things ready for guests.
-Plus, there’s regular maintenance such as cleaning after your visitors and, in some cases, making sure there’s plenty of coffee and light snacks in the room, so it’s not a set-it-and-forget-it job.
+Plus, there’s regular maintenance such as cleaning after your visitors and making sure there’s plenty of coffee and light snacks in the room.
+Understand that there will be lots of ongoing work.

 If this route sounds interesting to you, note that there are new regulations on short-term rentals to keep in mind.
 Make sure to review this before getting started.